Financial Terms “S”

 Statement of cash flows

-See cash flow statement.
+See the cash flow statement.

 SWOT analysis

-SWOT analysis or SWOT matrix is a strategic exercise to analyze an organization’s competition.
+SWOT analysis, or SWOT matrix, is a strategic exercise to analyze an organization’s competition.
 SWOT helps a company identify its competitive advantage.

 SWOT stands for the four areas of the matrix: